jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 * `[]` - character class
 * `{}` - quantifier

-# Limitations of Regex
+## Limitations of Regex

 > Regex can be difficult to use for complex searches and refactoring tasks.

-* Include/exclude context
+If you need to build a "search and fix" scenario, example, if you find the target code, maybe it's in the wrong context.
+So, several times, the Regular Expressions cannot be the silver bullet for targetting text.

+Capturing and reusing previous information, ignoring other undesired scenarios.
-* Nested contexts and scenarios
+Nested contexts and scenarios plays a big role on refactoring, several times needing to capture groups of information.
-* Capture groups

-# When Regex is not enough

 Sometimes, regex is not enough to solve complex problems.
 If you're trying to parse a programming language, you need to deal with nested structures.

-Now, it's time to start exploring how to build your own Regular Expression Engine for the AST.
+Now, it's time to start exploring on how to build a micro-engine for a derived Regular Expression language that can match elements directly from the AST.

-# The AST Advantage
+## The AST Advantage

 Abstract Syntax Trees are made for programming language internals.
 It provides a more powerful and flexible way to search and manipulate code.
-In this example, I'm using the `fast` gem which uses `ruby-parser` to parse the Ruby code.
+In this example, I'm using the `ffast` gem which uses `ruby-parser` to parse the Ruby code.

 ```ruby
 Fast.ast("1").type # => :int